 What drove me to leave the group, and to carry on spiritual development alone, using the valuable meditation skills I’d learnt, was what turns me away from all organised religious groups: too much dogma wrapped up in fear, and the lack of an open forum.

-However, I’ll be forever grateful for the spiritual lessons I learnt, the meditation techniques, and the beautiful Liberating Prayer.
+However, I’ll be forever grateful for the spiritual lessons I learnt, the meditation techniques, and the beautiful Liberating Prayer that has to be sung to music— or listened to—to appreciate it properly.